 Dates of Forthcoming sessions

-Starting September 2016, We will have twice weekly sessions at the Pavilion & Avenue Lawn Tennis Club, The Droveway, Hove as well as regular sessions at Withdean Sports Complex.
-This is an exciting opportunity and will hopefully give us more opportunities to promote the sport as well as increasing opportunities in Beruighton & Hove to play.
+Starting September 2016, We have been running twice weekly sessions at the Pavilion & Avenue Lawn Tennis Club, The Droveway, Hove as well as regular sessions at Withdean Sports Complex.
+This is an exciting opportunity and will hopefully give us more opportunities to promote the sport as well as increasing opportunities in Brighton & Hove to play.

 Our AGM was held on June 2nd at Space for Change, Windlesham Avenue, Brighton.
 Minutes etc can be found on our news page

 Congratulations to our coach Jane Thomas on being awarded National Visually Impaired Tennis Coach of the Year for 2016, the award was presented at the National Championships in October 2016

 Pictured above - Jane receiving award

 Sound Tennis Sussex won ESAB cup challenge v Metro

 See here for report, pictures and results from our second tournament